Submit Malware Samples

 Will you share my personal information?

-No. We respect your privacy.
-Any contact information you provide is used solely for follow-up purposes and is never shared.
+No. Any contact information you provide is used solely for follow-up and is never shared publicly.

 What happens to submitted samples?